Palestinians vandalize West Bank shrine as tensions soar

 The incident drew condemnation from Israeli leaders.
 Prime Minister Naftali Bennett said he was shocked by the images and said Israel would locate the perpetrators and repair the damage.

-"The vandalism of Joseph's Tomb is a grave event and a serious violation of freedom of worship in one of the holiest places for every Jew," Defence Minister Benny Gantz tweeted.
+“The vandalism of Joseph's Tomb is a grave event and a serious violation of freedom of worship in one of the holiest places for every Jew,” Defense Minister Benny Gantz tweeted.

 Also on Sunday, the military said forces near a West Bank village opened fire at the lower body of a suspect who did not stop as asked as she was approaching the soldiers.
 The Palestinian Health Ministry said the suspect, a woman in her 40s, died from her injuries in a hospital.